spaceconcordia/rocketry-performance/documentation/dynamic_parameters.md

 C_{N \alpha^2} = K \dfrac{A_p}{A_ref} \alpha
 \end{equation}

-This correction is applied at the centroid of the planform area.
+This correction is applied at the centroid of the planform area [@box2009, pg.11].

-[@box2009, pg.11]

 ## Transonic Considerations

-*Barrowman's Equations* are based on assumptions that are only valid in subsonic flight.
+*Barrowman's Equations* are based on assumptions that are only valid in subsonic flight [@barrowman].
 In the transonic and supersonic regions, what new effects are introduced that would affect the location of the *Center of Pressure*?

 \clearpage